caleom/clr-counsel/README.md

 ## Site Objectives

-Design and create a blog site to demonstrate an increasing understanding of the libraries and frameworks available to developers.
+Design and create a patient diary that keeps a single point of record while someone is getting 1-2-1 help from a counselor.

 My three main objectives were: